 In “Something / Blue Jay Way,” you can hear parts from the song, “Nowhere Man.”

 Next, with “Strawberry Fields Forever,” they used a demo version of Lennon’s with only an acoustic guitar that continues to build to the full-blown version we all know and love.
 It also includes the orchestral section from “Sgt.
 Pepper’s Lonely Hearts Club Band,” and helps build to the psychedelic sounds from bits of “Baby, You’re A Rich Man,” with the solo piano from “In My Life,” the brass from “Penny Lane,” the cello and harpsichord from “Piggies,” and the coda from “Hello Goodbye.”

 In “Within You, Without You,” and “Tomorrow Never Knows,” they took the vocals from “Within You, Without You,” with the drums and bass from “Tomorrow Never Knows.”

 In Ringo’s vocal “Octopus’s Garden,” they used the strings from “Good Night,” with the sound effects from “Yellow Submarine,” as well as bits from “Lovely Rita,” and “Helter Skelter.”

 In “Lady Madonna,” they interjected the guitar riff from “Hey Bulldog.”

 There are two tracks that featured “new” sounds from the original Beatles recordings.
 The first was the use of a wood pigeon in the opening of “Because,” and the second was the new orchestration for “While My Guitar gently Weeps.”

 A Splendid Time Is Guaranteed For All

-Copyright© 2007 John T. Marck.
+Copyright© 2007-2022 by John T. Marck.
 All Rights Reserved.
 This article and their accompanying pictures, photographs, and line art, may not be resold, reprinted, or redistributed for compensation of any kind without prior written permission from the author.